-Assignments will be introduced via a presentation by the instructor and a detailed assignment sheet (in person or via Blackboard).
-The assignments must be submitted in a completed condition at the time of the project grading critique.
-Grades established for these primary project assignments will constitute 90% of the final grade for this course.
-The exam on terminology will constitute 10% of the final grade.

-Please note that the Professor reserves the option to change the assignments from those described.
+Intermediate Ceramics is designed around assigned projects and tasks.
+A complete list with grade weights will be distributed on the first day of class and posted on Blackboard.
+Each assignment will be introduced via a presentation by the instructor and a detailed assignment sheet.
+Each of the assignments must be submitted in a completed condition at the time of the project grading critique.
+Grades established for these primary project assignments will constitute 100% of the final grade for this course.
+Please note that the Professor reserves the option to change, add or remove the assignments from those described.
+Assignments will be complimented by assigned readings and research.
+Potential outcomes may include a reflection paper, critical essay or presentation to the class, at the teacher's discretion.